Harap Alb: Journey to Red Emperor

 The prince's journey begins with an act of pity.
-He happens upon a wedding procession of ants on the bridge, and rather than to trample on them, decides to for the deep-watered river.
+He happens upon a wedding procession of ants on the bridge, and rather than to trample on them, decides to ford the deep-watered river.
 A grateful winged ant gives him its wings, telling him to burn these in his need, and the entire colony will come to his aid.
 The prince has a similar encounter, this time with swarming bees.
 He deposits his hat for the swarm to rest, then later carries them to a new hive he made by hollowing out a log.
 In gratitude the queen bee presents him with a wing with which to summon her in his moment of seeking help.